Nkarnaud/Friend-book/README.md

 Flask restful api with blue_print

-This application is for a crud for a user wsith the following functionalitie 1- Users should be able to create a password-protected profile 2- Users should be able to log in to their profile
+This application is a crud for a user wsith the following functionalitie 1- Users should be able to create a password-protected profile 2- Users should be able to log in to their profile
 3- Users should be able to search other users and list the results